 18 Sep 2002: Firmware v4.1-256 on 27C256 chip for Digitizers with hardware v4.01 (i.e. firmware v4.0)

-Please check the Digitizer v4.xx/4.1 page if you don't know which Digitizer board and/or firmware you have.
+Please check the Digitizer v4.xx/4.1 page, or ask us, if you don't know which Digitizer board and/or firmware you have.
 Then check the firmware installation instructions.

 Stand alone mode

 Stand alone mode gives you the freedom to go anywhere with your I-CubeX setup !
-Configure the Digitizer with the MacOS editor, the Windows editor or the (3rd party, limited editing capability) Linux editor and it will remember the settings after power down.
-Note that the Linux editor allows editing of only a subset of all the features.
+Configure the Digitizer with EditorX (MacOS / Windows) and it will remember the settings after power down.

 Stand alone mode features: